Laced Pekinese

 Tutorial on how to work Ainu Running Stitch

-Ainu Running Stitch is a type of running stitch that comes from indigenous people of northern Japan, known as the Ainu.
-I discovered this stitch via Queeniepatch.
-Visit Queenie to read more about the stitch.
-Apart from traditional applications Ainu Running Stitch lends itself to experimenting with different thickness of threads, …
+Ainu Running Stitch is a type of running stitch.
+It comes from the indigenous people of northern Japan and southeastern Russia, known as the Ainu.
+It was traditionally used on embroidered garments.
+Apart from traditional applications, Ainu Running Stitch lends itself to experimenting with different thicknesses of threads, different coloured threads, …

 Freeform Cross stitch

-Normally cross stitch is worked on the weave of the fabric neatly in rows along the lines of the thread.
-Each stitch is supposed to sit in the group not calling attention to itself.
-Cross stitch is supposed to be of even tension and uniform with each bar crossing in …
+Normally, you work cross-stitch on the weave of the fabric neatly in rows along the lines of the thread.
+Each stitch is supposed to sit in the group, without calling attention to itself.
+Generally, you work cross-stitch with an even tension and uniform size, with each bar crossing in the …

 Double Seed stitch tutorial

 Double Seed stitch is also called Isolated back stitch.
-It is arranged on the fabric and spaced in a similar manner to Seed stitch.
-It consists of two back stitches worked side by side close together with no space between the two stitches, or worked in the same hole.
-You …
+You can arrange it on the fabric and space it similarly to Seed stitch.
+It consists of two back stitches worked side-by-side close together with no space between the two stitches, or worked in the same hole.
+You can work Double …

-Seed stitch is also known as seed filling, speckling, dot stitch and rice stitch.
+Seed stitch is also known as seed filling, speckling, dot stitch, or rice stitch.
 It is one of the simplest stitches to work.
-This stitch is created by scattering tiny straight stitches randomly over the surface of your fabric.
-Traditionally the stitches are to be worked quite evenly spaced with …
+You can create this stitch by scattering tiny straight stitches randomly over the surface of your fabric.
+Traditionally, you work the stitches with quite an even spacing, …

-Four Legged Knot stitch is an isolated stitch which resembles an upright cross with a knot in the middle.
-If you work Four Legged Knot stitch on a grid you can build up patterns easily.
-The cross like structure lends itself to patterned borders and bands.
-For a less formal and …
+Four-Legged Knot stitch is an isolated stitch which resembles an upright cross with a knot in the middle.
+If you work Four-Legged Knot stitch on a grid, you can build up patterns easily.
+The cross-like structure lends itself to patterned borders and bands.
+For a less formal and less rigid effect, …